nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `list module {grade}`

-* `grade` displays grade for each module and your current CAP.
+* `grade` displays the grade for each module and your current CAP.

 ```shell
 $ list module